nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 “I made it in a special one.”

-“Why, you lucky baby! ...
-I’d like to go to another place, though.
+“Why, you lucky baby!<span class="three-dots"></span>I’d like to go to another place, though.
 What about you?”

 “Anything you say, I’m game,” responded Jake.